Monochrome Picture Tube

 Vertical and Horizontal Deflection Plates

-These deflection plates are used to control the position of the electron beam in the horizontal and vertical direction on the screen.
+The vertical plate is used to control the position of the electron beam in the vertical direction on the screen.